Tony Award nominations announced: 'Jagged Little Pill' leads with 15

 Broadway theaters abruptly closed on March 12, knocking out all shows - including 16 that were still scheduled to open in the spring.
 The cutoff for eligibility for all shows was set at Feb.
 19.

 The nominations came from 10 new plays, four new musicals and four play revivals.
-Two high profile shows - "Freestyle Love Supreme" and "David Byrne's American Utopia" - did not accommodate Tony voters and weren't eligible.
+Two high profile shows - "Freestyle Love Supreme" and "David Byrne's American Utopia" - did not provide free tickets for Tony voters and weren't eligible.

 The 2020 Tony Awards ceremony will be broadcast digitally and take place later this year, at a date still to be announced.
 It's one of few bright spots for theater fans - Broadway will be shut down until at least May 30.

-"Theater will survive," James Monroe Iglehart, the nominations host, said during Thursday's announcement.
+"Theater will survive," James Monroe Iglehart, the Tony-winning nominations host, promised during Thursday's announcement.

 RELATED | 'A Moment for Broadway': Stars turn out for pop-up event amid COVID pandemic shutdown